scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 ## Set Up the Amazon Neptune Cluster and VPC

-You need a VPC with at least two subnets in different Availability Zones (AZs) to support Neptune's high availability and networking requirements.
+Amazon Neptune requires a VPC (Virtual Private Cloud) with at least two subnets in different Availability Zones (AZs) to ensure high availability and fault tolerance.

-If you don't know a suitable VPC and subnets, you can get them by running the Amazon Neptune Basics scenario available in the AWS Code Library.
+If you're unsure which VPC or subnets to use, you can easily generate the required resources by running the Amazon Neptune Basics scenario from the AWS Code Library.
+This setup will provision:

+ - A suitable VPC with subnets in multiple AZs

+ - A Neptune DB cluster and instance

+ - All necessary networking and security configurations

-In addition to VPC information, the Amazon Neptune Basics scenario creates an Amazon cluster and database instance you can use in this use case.
+This is a quick and recommended way to get a working Neptune environment that you can immediately use for this use case.

 ### Add data to the database